troelsy/Q3-BSP/README.md

 ["Unofficial Quake 3 Map Specs"](http://www.mralligator.com/q3/), before using this module.

 #### How to use
+Please read the TL;DR first.
+This gives a brief description of all the parameters.
 This is a module for Python used to load BSP maps into readable data.
 The interface of the module is really simple; when creating an instance of the LoadBSP class, you tell what BSP file to load using the "fname" argument and the map will then begin loading.
 When the map is loaded, you can